 The alternating perspectives both refine the characters and dramatically move the narrative forward.
 The verse is clear, concise, and compelling.
 This is a wonderful book, powerful and simple at the same time.

-The author offers a personal connection and a historical note and time line at the back of the book that help the reader realize that real people faced these fears and hardships.
+The author offers a personal connection and a historical note and timeline at the back of the book that helps the reader realize that real people faced these fears and hardships.
 The book offers an excellent way to introduce and promote discussion of historical events such as Cuba’s fight for independence, the Spanish-American war, and slavery.
 This is that rare book where the remembrance of it is even more powerful than the reading of it.
 [Reviewed by Ellen Simmons, The Lorgnette – Heart of Texas Reviews from CLCD].

 ISBN: 9780312608712 | Published by Square Fish.

 *In 1896, General Weyler of Spain implemented the first wave of the Spanish “Reconcentracion Policy” that sent thousands of Cubans into concentration camps.
 Under Weyler’s policy, the rural population had eight days to move into designated camps located in fortified towns; any person who failed to obey was shot.
 The housing in these areas was typically abandoned, decaying, roofless, and virtually uninhabitable.
 Food was scarce and famine and disease quickly swept through the camps.
-By 1898, one third of Cuba’s population had been forcibly sent into the concentration camps.
+By 1898, one-third of Cuba’s population had been forcibly sent into the concentration camps.
 More than 400,000 Cubans died as a result of the Spanish Reconcentration Policy.
 [Description from PBS.]